What Is Self Storage Management Software?

 Traditional vs modern self storage software

 Older, more traditional platforms have been built over decades.
 As a result, their attempts to offer modern functionality on top of dated, limited tech can sometimes result in what feels like half-baked solutions.
 For example, it may offer online reservations, but not allow customers to submit payment at the same time—instead having to wait for you to contact them.
 It may take a renter’s first payment, but not be able to take recurring payments each billing cycle.
 Or, it may support recurring payments, but only if you also use two additional software solutions (the payment processing company plus an additional solution to help manage the subscription side of things), resulting in two extra fees and more hassle for you as an operator.
-It may offer facility maps, but on closer inspection these are mainly color-coded images that you can’t use to assign to new tenants with or view renter’s details from.
+It may offer facility maps, but on closer inspection these are mainly colour-coded images that you can’t use to assign to new tenants with or view renter’s details from.
 It may offer online sales and facility management, but only if you purchase their website platform separately and connect the two systems.

 The market’s more cutting-edge self storage software, on the other hand, takes a 360-degree approach, building all the features and functionality in a single system from the ground up.
 They’re built for the way operators need to work today and they way customers shop online today, with a strong focus on automating as much as possible.
 An ecommerce website, fully automated billing and payment processing, customer management, facility management, access management, and reporting will all coexist seamlessly in the one system.
 Customers can rent space without ever speaking to staff.
 Reservations and payments can be taken while you sleep.
 Invoicing, recurring payments, tenant access is all handled by the software.